 CSharpier is used to tidy the source code and make it uniform.
 Use

-to tidy all the source code present in the source/code/
+make tidyto tidy all the source code present in the source/code/ folders.
+The

 configuration file is at